internetroger/internetroger.github.io/_posts/2024-04-01-A-Brief-Life-Update.markdown

 A lot has happened since I started this blog and embarked upon a career in tech.
 As the pandemic wore on in the summer of 2020, I struggled to find work as a junior software engineer.
 I decided to explore staffing agencies, which were a common source of finding my way into jobs in the past.

 I stumbled upon [CampusPoint](https://www.campuspoint.com/Home), a firm that specializes in finding positions for recent graduates.
 After setting up an account and a brief intake interview, I began applying for openings through their system.
+A few weeks later I landed a role at [Realself](https://realself.com) as an IT support person.
+That turned out to be a nice fit, and I stayed and grew with the company for 3.5 years.